diaaelshafie/E-commerceApp/notes.md

 ### filtering

 - you need to make sure that the API will only recieve one field in the request query :
-- the front end sends the data like this in the request (in postman in Query params part) : `fieldName[operator without the '$' sign]            field value` , ex :
+- the front end sends the data like this in the request (in postman in Query params part) :
+`fieldName[operator without the '$' sign]            field value` , ex :
 `in post man : price[gte]    20000` , this translates to in the code : `price: {gte : '20000'}`
-- TODO : how to make the code makes the value of the field into a number
+- TODO [done] : how to make the code makes the value of the field into a number [it automatically translates into number]
+- TODO : how to map mongoose queries in the request ?
 - to apply the concept for ex :

 ```js